OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 The goal of emulator detection is to increase the difficulty of running the app on an emulated device.
 This forces the reverse engineer to defeat the emulator checks or utilize the physical device, thereby barring the access required for large-scale device analysis.

-This is however not a concern on iOS.
-The only available simulator is the one that ships with Xcode.
+However, this is not a concern on iOS.
+As discussed in the section [Testing on the iOS Simulator](0x06b-Basic-Security-Testing.md "Testing on the iOS Simulator") in the basic security testing chapter, the only available simulator is the one that ships with Xcode.
 Simulator binaries are compiled to x86 code instead of ARM code and apps compiled for a real device (ARM architecture) don't run in the simulator.
 This makes the simulator useless for black box analysis and reverse engineering.
-See also the section [Testing on the iOS Simulator](0x06b-Basic-Security-Testing.md "Testing on the iOS Simulator") in the basic security testing chapter for further information.

 ### Device Binding (MSTG-RESILIENCE-10)